moquality/docs_old/README.md

 ## Installation

-Create the docs enviornment with
+Create the docs environment with
 ```
 conda env create -f environment.yml
 ```

-Activate the enviornment with
+Activate the environment with
 ```
 source activate docs
 ```